ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 ```

 ### mas_ws_facilities_vault_secret_name
-Provide the secret name of the secret which contains a personal AES Encryption password.
-By default, an AES Encryption password will be generated automatically.
+Provide the name of the secret which contains a password to the vault with AES Encryption key.
+By default, this secret will be generated automatically.

 - Optional
 - Environment Variable: `MAS_FACILITIES_VAULT_SECRET_NAME`